cvetomir-todorov/CecoChat/docs/04-production-01-main.md

 # Log aggregation

-EFK stack is utilized to aggregate, store, view and search all logs.
+EFK stack is utilized to aggregate, store, view, search all logs and setup alerts.

 ## Aggregation